-For the distinctively flavored Mediterranean plant, its root, and candies and confections made from the root, North American English speakers use licorice.
+For the distinctively flavored Mediterranean plant, its root, and candies and confections made from the root, licorice is the preferred spelling in the U.S. and Canada.
 In Ireland and the U.K., liquorice is preferred.
-We find both spellings used about evenly in Australian and New Zealand publications.
-Other than the spelling, there is no difference between the words.
+Both spellings are common in Australia and New Zealand.
+Besides the spelling, there is no difference between the words.

 Examples